ftes/de.ftes.uon.seng2200.pa3/WrittenReport.md

 ### Time spent correcting errors
 As I coded using Eclipse, it is difficult to say how much time I spent "correcting errors", as immediate syntax and semantic checks highlight potential problems while coding, some of which I might have noticed by myself, others not.

-I did not have any significant semantic errors.
+I made a design error by trying to create a Node-hierarchy.
+This Node-hierarchy included ComparableNodes, that forced the data-type to implement ``Comparable<T>``.
+This allowed me to implement ``insertInOrder()`` recursively.
+However, it prevented the ``Node`` types from being private inner types, as both ``ArrayList`` and ``SortedList`` needed access to the base interface.
+I spent 25 minutes flattening that hierarchy and relocating them as private inner types.

 ### How many errors I had to correct
-0 (see explanation above - syntax errors not considered)
+1 (see explanation above - syntax errors not considered)

 ## 2. Keep  a  log  of what  proportion  of  your errors come from  design  errors and  what proportion from coding/implementation errors.

-- Design errors:	0
+- Design errors:	1 (100%)
 - Coding errors:	0